-According to Mr Stan Helliwell (pers comm), the 5 hay meadows (fields 4, 15, 16, 17 and 18) were ploughed and reseeded with traditional hay meadow seed mix by Mr Elliot, about 25 years ago (approx 1985).
+Information provided by the late Mr Stan Helliwell (2001/pers comm) suggests that the 5 hay meadows (fields 4, 15, 16, 17 and 18) were ploughed and reseeded with traditional hay meadow seed mix by Mr Elliot, about 25 years ago (approx 1985).
 These fields have been traditionally managed as hay meadows since then, with no spraying of chemicals.